USEPA/EPA_ALPHA_Model/ALPHA_Documentation/introduction.rst

 ------------
 Install Matlab/Simulink following MathWork's instructions.
 Copy the ``NVFEL_MATLAB_Tools`` repo (https://github.com/USEPA/NVFEL_MATLAB_Tools) to a suitable directory on your modeling machine.  ``NVFEL_MATLAB_Tools`` is a directory of helpful Matlab scripts and functions which are commonly used for data analysis and visualization, etc.  Launch Matlab and add ``NVFEL_MATLAB_Tools`` and its subfolders to your Matlab path (from the Matlab console, select "Set Path" from the "HOME" tab of the Matlab window, then select "Add with Subfolders..." and browse to ``NVFEL_MATLAB_Tools``).

-Similarly, add the ``REVS_Common``, ``Parameter Library`` and their subfolders to your Matlab path.
+Similarly, add the ``REVS_Common`` and ``Parameter Library`` folders and their subfolders to your Matlab path.
 The path may be saved for future sessions or it is also possible to write a simple script to add the required folders to your path on an as-needed basis.
 For example:

 ::